Haumai

-Haumai (Punjabi: ਹਉਮੈ) is the concept of self-centeredness (egoism or Ahankar) in Sikhism.
+Haumai (ਹਉਮੈ) is the concept of self-centeredness (egoism) in Sikhism which hinder humanity's spiritual development and cultivation.

+Etymology

+It is a combination of the words Hau (ਹਉ) meaning "I" and Mai (ਮੈ) meaning "me".

+Description

 This concept was taught by Guru Nanak, the founder of Sikhism, as the source of five evils: lust, covetousness, wrath, pride and attachment.
-According to Sikh Gurus teachings, it is Haumai that leads to endless cycles of transmigration (rebirth), and makes a person "manmukh".
+According to the Sikh gurus' teachings, it is Haumai that leads to endless cycles of transmigration (rebirth; samsara), and makes a person "manmukh".
 They state that one must turn away from Haumai, become a "gurmukh" and follow the path of the Guru to receive God's grace.

 In Sikhism, the Haumai can only be overcome through meditation on God’s name (Naam), Simran and Sewa.
-It is a combination of the words Hau (ਹਉ) meaning "I" and Mai (ਮੈ) meaning "me".

 The opposite of Haumai is humility (or Nimrata), which is considered a virtue in Sikhism.
-Selfless service called Seva, and complete submission to Waheguru, or God is the Sikh path to liberation.
+Selfless service called Seva, and complete submission to Waheguru (God), is the Sikh path to liberation.